Create an Active-Active Geo-Replicated Database

 To create service accounts, on each participating cluster:

-- In your web browser, open the web UI of the cluster that you want to connect to in order to create the Active-Active database.
+- In your web browser, open the admin console of the cluster that you want to connect to in order to create the Active-Active database.

 By default, the address is: